A time traveler’s interview goes sideways when the interviewee accuses him of having met in the past.

 “Feel free to set your equipment on the table,” John offered as he took a seat on the couch.
 “Anything I can get you?
 A drink?”

 Quis sat his audio recorder on the table and took a seat in a matching armchair.
 “I’m good, thank you.
 We can get started right away.
-I know your time is valuable, so I appreciate you chatting with me.”
+Your time is valuable, so I appreciate you chatting with me.”

 “You know, you remind me of someone.
 Have we met before, Hank?”